HenriSjoblom/iac/README.md

 The project supports two deployment methods:

-**Manual Deployment**: Deploy directly from your local machine using the AWS CDK CLI, ideal for development and testing.
+**Manual Deployment**: Deploy directly from your local machine using the AWS CDK CLI.

-**Automated CI/CD**: A pre-configured GitHub Actions workflow (`.github/workflows/deploy.yml`) automatically builds and deploys the entire stack when changes are pushed to the main branch, enabling hands-off production deployments.
+**Automated CI/CD**: A pre-configured GitHub Actions workflow (`.github/workflows/deploy.yml`) automatically builds and deploys the entire stack when changes are pushed to the main branch.

 The deployment is idempotent—re-running it will only apply updates without breaking the existing stack—and fully reproducible from the code in this repository.